Originally Published 6/16/2019 4:15am EST

 If you are in a hurry, the short answer to that questions is: Females always hold the power.
 A Male end should plug or "mate" with a Female end to receive electricity to power a device.
 If you want to see a few more words from someone who cares, keep reading for the long answer:

-Sometimes the sex of the plug will not be as obvious, such as this xConnect connector.
+Sometimes the gender of the plug will not be as obvious, such as this xConnect connector.
 Since the male side has a shell around it to protect the prongs, the female end is inserted into the male end.